markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 The slight variation in our push command illustrates that we are no longer pushing to our remote `master` branch but to a new remote feature branch named `feature/hero-text`.
 Hypothetically, we could've named this anything, but consistent naming conventions means one less branch name to commit to memory.

-We'll add the `push` to remote branch step to our Git workflow specifically after every add and commit of our feature branch to add extra security to our hard work.
+We'll add the "push to remote branch" step to our Git workflow after every add and commit of our feature branch to secure our hard work.

 After a successful push, we can check our GitHub repo and see that our backup branch is now safe and secure.
 Here's our GitHub repo's branch tab, where we can see the `develop` and `feature/hero-text` branches: